echarlie/weemutter/README.md

 - Formatting of push notification is ugly
 - Globals, because I'm lazy and passing variables is hard.
 - Can't disable notifications for channels.
-- No error handling for failure of pushes (And I haven't stripped out the ZNC module's own error-handling code)
+- Minimal error handling for failure of pushes.
-- No debug mode
+- No debug mode.